Black Cartoon Characters: Icons, History, and Impact

 Lana Kane (Archer)

-Lana is the most competent spy at ISIS.
-She is beautiful, deadly, and constantly annoyed by Archer’s incompetence.
-She is a modern action hero who balances gunfights with motherhood, and her hands (and truckasaurus jokes) are iconic.
+Lana is the most competent spy in the building, full stop.
+She is beautiful, deadly, and perpetually fed up with Archer’s nonsense.
+A modern action hero who balances gunfights with motherhood, she is the one who gets the job done.

 Michiko Malandro